Egyptian language: Middle Egyptian

-Middle Egyptian was spoken for about 700 years, beginning around 2000 BC.
+Middle Egyptian was spoken for about 700 years, beginning around 2000 BC, during the Middle Kingdom and the subsequent Second Intermediate Period.
 As the classical variant of Egyptian, Middle Egyptian is the best-documented variety of the language, and has attracted the most attention by far from Egyptology.
-Whilst most Middle Egyptian is seen written on monuments by hieroglyphs, it was also written using a cursive variant, and the related hieratic.
+While most Middle Egyptian is seen written on monuments by hieroglyphs, it was also written using a cursive variant, and the related hieratic.

 Middle Egyptian first became available to modern scholarship with the decipherment of hieroglyphs in the early 19th century.
 The first grammar of Middle Egyptian was published by Adolf Erman in 1894, surpassed in 1927 by Alan Gardiner's work.
 Middle Egyptian has been well-understood since then, although certain points of the verbal inflection remained open to revision until the mid-20th century, notably due to the contributions of Hans Jakob Polotsky.

 The Middle Egyptian stage is taken to have ended around the 14th century BC, giving rise to Late Egyptian.
 This transition was taking place in the later period of the Eighteenth Dynasty of Egypt (known as the Amarna Period).

+Egyptien de tradition

-Middle Egyptian was retained as a literary standard language, and in this usage survived until the Christianisation of Roman Egypt in the 4th century.
+Original Old Egyptian and Middle Egyptian texts were still used after the 14th century BCE.
+And an emulation of predominately Middle Egyptian, but also with characteristics of Old Egyptian, Late Egyptian and Demotic, called "Égyptien de tradition" or "Neo-Middle Egyptian" by scholars, was used as a literary language for new texts since the later New Kingdom in official and religious hieroglyphic and hieratic texts in preference to Late Egyptian or Demotic. Égyptien de tradition as a religious language survived until the Christianisation of Roman Egypt in the 4th century.

 Late Egyptian

+Late Egyptian was spoken for about 650 years, beginning around 1350 BC, during the New Kingdom of Egypt.
+Late Egyptian succeeded but did not fully supplant Middle Egyptian as a literary language, and was also the language of the New Kingdom administration.